cohuebn/timescale-benchmarking-tool/README.md

 1. Run the database using Docker Compose.
 This command will use the local.env file in this repository and ensure the latest changes are included in running containers: `docker compose --env-file local.env up --build`
 2. Launch the benchmarking tool into the Docker Compose network created in the previous step: `docker compose --env-file local.env run --build benchmarking-tool`.

-#### Overriding CLI parameters
+#### Overriding CLI options

-Any CLI parameters can be passed to that above Docker Compose command to override default values.
-Example overriding the default `--filename` and `--workers` parameters: `docker compose --env-file local.env run --build benchmarking-tool --filename=/query-params/extra-headers.csv --workers=8`
+Any CLI options can be passed to that above Docker Compose command to override default values.
+Example overriding the default `--filename` and `--workers` options: `docker compose --env-file local.env run --build benchmarking-tool --filename=/query-params/extra-headers.csv --workers=8`

-To see all allowed CLI parameters, run the Docker Compose command with the `--help` flag: `docker compose --env-file local.env run --build benchmarking-tool --help`
+To see all options for the CLI, run the Docker Compose command with the `--help` flag: `docker compose --env-file local.env run --build benchmarking-tool --help`

 ### Running the benchmarking tool outside of Docker